JohnSnowLabs/spark-nlp/docs/en/install.md

 #### Start Spark NLP Session from python

-If you need to manually start SparkSession because you have other configuraations and `sparknlp.start()` is not including them, you can manually start the SparkSession:
+If you need to manually start SparkSession because you have other configurations and `sparknlp.start()` is not including them, you can manually start the SparkSession:

 ```python
 spark = SparkSession.builder \